-- 2.12.1 The Council will licence vehicles for seating arrangements of up to eight (8) passengers where all licensing requirements are satisfied. - 2.12.2 All vehicles licensed to carry in excess of four (4) passengers will only be licensed in accordance with the Original Manufacturer's Specification; however, if the Council's licensing officer deems the layout unsuitable for the conveyance of passengers a decision will be made by the licensing manager in accordance with the process in Appendix G. It should not be assumed that permission will automatically be granted.
+- 2.12.1 The Council will licence vehicles for seating arrangements of up to eight (8) passengers where all licensing requirements are satisfied. - 2.12.2 All vehicles licensed to carry more than four (4) passengers will only be licensed in accordance with the Original Manufacturer's Specification; however, if the Council's licensing officer deems the layout unsuitable for the conveyance of passengers a decision will be made by the licensing and community safety manager in accordance with the process in Appendix G. It should not be assumed that permission will automatically be granted.